prioberoi/deep-learning-img-recognition/README.md

 ### Setup

 The jetson tx1 needs a monitor, mouse and keyboard.
-Mine came with widi antennae but I used an ethernet cord while setting up.
-The most time consuming portion of setting up the Jetson TX1 was flashing over the Jetpack for L4T, which I needed to get Cuda 7+ and cuDNN for caffe.
+Mine came with wifi antennae but I used an ethernet cord while setting up.
+The most time consuming portion of setting up the Jetson TX1 was flashing over the Jetpack for L4T, which had the Cuda 7+ and cuDNN prerequisites I needed for caffe.

-The jetpack needs  64-bit ubuntu 16.04, which is what is running on the jetson tx1, but I download and install the jetson on a host machine first, so I used a virtualbox vm on my mac with ubuntu linux x64 (v14.04).
-The jetpack documentation says it only needs 10gb of space, but my vm needed about 30gb so it wouldn't complain.
+The jetpack needs a 64-bit ubuntu 16.04, which is what is running on the jetson tx1, but I downloaded and install the jetson on a host machine with the same specs first.
+I used a virtualbox vm on my mac with ubuntu linux x64 (v14.04).
+The jetpack documentation says it only needs 10gb of space, but my vm needed about 30gb totaly so it wouldn't complain.

 This [guide](http://www.slothparadise.com/setup-cuda-7-0-nvidia-jetson-tx1-jetpack-detailed/) was superbly helpful for installing jetpack.
+The only thing I would add is that my screen would keep freezing when I was flashing the jetpack over to the jetson.

+Terminal frozen at writing partition app with system.img [Terminal frozen at writing partition app with system.img]!(./img/Screen Shot frozen terminal.png)

-The only thing I would add is that my screen would keep freezing when I was flashing the ketpack over to the jetson, which turned out to be a USB issue, so in the USB settings from the VirtualBox manager, I selected "Enable USB Controller" (while the vm was powered down).
+That turned turned out to be an issue with the USB being set to 1.0 instead of 2.0, so in the USB settings from the VirtualBox manager, I selected "Enable USB Controller" (while the vm was powered down).
 This required installing the [oracle virtualbox extension pack](https://www.virtualbox.org/wiki/Downloads.
-Another small snaffu I ran into was my screen freezing on "applet not running on device, continue with bootloader", which turned out to be an issue because my mac/the vm and my jetson were not on the same network.
+Another small snaffu I ran into was my screen would freeze on "applet not running on device, continue with bootloader", which turned out to be an issue because my mac/the vm and my jetson were not on the same network.

 If you're ever stuck at this point, [this](https://developer.ridgerun.com/wiki/index.php?title=Jetpack_output_when_flashing_Tegra_X1) is the output when flashing works.